geographika/getting-started-with-mapserver/workshop/content/docs/inputs/databases.md

 MapServer can connect to most geospatial databases.
 There are native MapServer drivers for [PostgreSQL/PostGIS](https://mapserver.org/input/vector/postgis.html), [Oracle](https://mapserver.org/input/vector/oracle.html), and [Microsoft SQL Server](https://mapserver.org/input/vector/mssql.html).
-Other databases can be accessed through OGR e.g. [MySQL](https://mapserver.org/input/vector/mysql.html).
+Other databases can be accessed through OGR, for example [MySQL](https://mapserver.org/input/vector/mysql.html).

 In this exercise we'll be connecting to a PostGIS database to display water polygon features using a MapServer WMS.
 [PostGIS](https://postgis.net/) spatially enables the [PostgreSQL](https://www.postgresql.org/) databases.